SoccerNet/sn-mvfoul/README.md

 We propose a first step towards a fully automated “Video Assistant Referee System” (VARS) which could support or replace the current VAR.

 This repository contains:
- * the SoccerNet-MVFouls, a new multi-view video dataset containing video clips of fouls captured by multiple cameras, annotated with 10 properties.
+ * the SoccerNet-MVFoul, a new multi-view video dataset containing video clips of fouls captured by multiple cameras, annotated with 10 properties.
  * the code for the VARS, a new multi-camera video recognition system for classifying the type of fouls and their severity.
 * the VARS interface, which shows the ground truth of the action and the top 2 predictions for the foul classification task, and the offence and severity classification task with the corresponding confidence scores.